shenkers/nf-scatter-gather/README.md

     mapped = scattergather(
         input_ch,          // Input channel
-        5,                 // Split into 5 chunks
+        5,                 // Split each input file into 5 chunks
-        simple_mapper,     // Your mapping process or workflow [:]                // Default options
+        simple_mapper,     // Your mapping process or workflow to apply to each chunk [:]                // Options, default grouping with key meta.id )
-    )

     // Use the output in downstream processes